 The Representation Commission makes sure each electorate has about the same number of people.
-The number of people in each electorate cannot be more than 5% larger or 5% smaller than its population quota.
+The number of people in each electorate cannot be more than 5 percent larger or 5 percent smaller than its population quota.

 The population quotas are the average populations of North Island, South Island and Māori electorates.

 - communities of interest — including iwi affiliations in Māori electorates